For developers

 Register as a developer and receive an API key prefixed frag_live_.
 Include it as a Bearer token in every request: Authorization: Bearer frag_live_xxx.
 Keys are shown once at creation, so store them securely.
 The /.well-known/fraglets metadata endpoint is the only public endpoint that doesn't require a key.

-Users don't "own" fraglets — they associate with them.
+Users don't "own" fraglets.
+They associate with them.
 Multiple users can associate with the same fraglet.
 This enables the adoption pattern: a music venue publishes a fraglet describing its ideal audience, and users associate with it.
 Associations are managed server-side, not in the fraglet entity itself.

 Yes.
 The schema, protocol, and pattern are open for anyone to implement.
 The format specification and reference implementation guide are publicly available.
 There is no registration, licence fee, or central authority.